TalTech-HPC-Centre/user-guides-source/docs/software.md

 #### BRL-CAD

 [BRL-CAD](https://brlcad.org/) is a CAD software that has been in development since 1979 and is open-source since 2004.
 It is based on CSG modeling.
-BRL-CAD does not provide volume meshing, however, the CSG geometry can be exported to BREP (boundary representation, like STL, OBJ, STEP, IGES, PLY), the g-* tols are for this, while the *-g tools are for importing.
+BRL-CAD does not provide volume meshing, however, the CSG geometry can be exported to BREP (boundary representation, like STL, OBJ, STEP, IGES, PLY), the g-* tools are for this, while the *-g tools are for importing.
 More about BRL-CAD on our HPC can be found [here](/engineering/cad-mesh.html#brl-cad).

 #### Blender